Is Pottery Microwave Safe

 While most ceramics are microwave-safe, there are a few precautions you should take to ensure your pottery won’t crack or damage your food when placed in the microwave:

 - You should look for a “microwave-safe” label.
 The label can be found on the bottom of the ceramic dish or mug.
-The stamp on the bottom can have to say microwave-safe or microwave-friendly.
+The stamp on the bottom can say “microwave-safe” or “microwave-friendly”.
 Both mean the same thing.

 - If you find two or three wavy lines, it also indicates that the utensil is microwavable.

 - Most ceramic, china, and earthenware is microwavable.
 Porcelain dishware and most bisque ware are safe for heating in the microwave.
-You can make an exception if the manufacturer clearly mentions that you can’t put the dish in a microwave oven or if the dish has a metallic finishing, paint or trim.
+You can make an exception if the manufacturer clearly states that the dish can’t be placed in a microwave oven, or if the dish has a metallic finish, paint, or trim.

 - You should also refrain from putting your lead-glazed ceramic in the microwave.